 Frequently Asked Questions

-Volunteers are the heart of MOM and dedicated approximately 37,000 hours of service in 2017 to help their neighbors.
+Volunteers are the heart of MOM and dedicated over 35,000 hours of service in 2019 to help their neighbors.
 Volunteers do vital work and make MOM programs so effective.
 Our Distribution Center (Food Pantry and Clothing Center), is open 6 days a week, year-round, and helps many in our community who are struggling to meet basic needs.
 Our Seniors Program provides transportation to elderly clients and performs light indoor/outdoor household chores to help them remain independent in their homes.

 By volunteering for MOM, you are: